What type of entrepreneur are you aspiring to be? Nowadays, there is always some kind of hype about one startup or another in the media.

 In addition, many of these business people are looking at carving out a new market niche.
 Thus, most existing businesses will not match their vision.

 For Slow and Steady entrepreneurs, existing businesses they usually favour generally have established suppliers and clients.
-There is a good financial history which can be used to predict likely future revenue.
+There is a good financial history that can be used to predict likely future revenue.

 As a result, their risk is less than a new venture.
 For these reasons, buying an existing business online is a good match for Slow and Steady business people as well as All in Moderation Entrepreneurs.